 Improving the insulation in your home can also increase comfort levels and prevent your cozy warm air from going to waste.
 Check out these quick and easy tips from the EPA’s Energy Star program to help you weatherize your home and improve efficiency.

-5. Maintain your fireplace and replace it as necessary
+5. Maintain your fireplace

 “Make sure to have a certified chimney sweep annually inspect your wood-burning appliance and chimney for any gaps, cracks or creosote build-up,” the EPA advises.
 “A clean chimney provides good draft and reduces the risk of chimney fires.”